yiisoft/yii-auth-client/README.md

 26th November 2024
 Purpose for this fork: Introduce external authentication into rossaddison/invoice
-- Due to the archiving of nov/jose-php, openId Connect, has been removed from this fork to allow the use and testing of other clients such as:
+- Due to the archiving of nov/jose-php, openId Connect, and OAuth1 have been removed from this fork to allow the use and testing of other clients such as:
     Facebook, Google, Github, LinkedIn,
-    Live, Twitter, TwitterOAuth2,
+    Live, TwitterOAuth2,
     VKontakt, and Yandex.
 - This fork is being tested currently and is psalm level 1 statically built and tested only.
 - 3 issue handlers are currently in the psalm.xml and can be removed independently to see relevant errors by running e.g c:\wamp64\www\yii-auth-client\php ./vendor/bin/psalm
-- A suitable php substitute will hopefully be introduced later for nov/jose-php.
+- A suitable php substitute will hopefully be introduced later for nov/jose-php. yiisoft/auth-jwt is the obvious choice.
 - Due to the archiving of yiisoft/yii-jquery,  a cdn for jquery has been introduced into src/Asset/AuthChoiceAsset.php
 - Guide: [English](docs/guide/en/README.md), [Русский](docs/guide/ru/README.md)